Parador de Nerja

-- If you require a room with easy access, some of the rooms on the ground floor – specifically some of the ‘Double-bedded rooms with spa bath’ and ‘Twins (easy access)’ – have handholds, rails and some seats for assistance in the bathrooms.
+- If you require a room with easy access, the Superior Twin Easy Access is located on the ground floor and has have handholds, rails and some seats for assistance in the bathrooms.

 - The lovely town of Nerja and the 'Balcon de Europa', the panoramic walkway, are only a 5-minute stroll away.
 Nerja is mainly a Spanish resort and it retains a lot of its original charm.